dirtsimple/postmark/README.md

 Category: something          # this can be a comma-delimited string, or a YAML list
 Tags:     bar, baz           # this can be a comma-delimited string, or a YAML list
-Author:   foo@example.com    # user id is looked up by email address
+Author:   foo@example.com    # user id is looked up by email address or user login

 Excerpt: |  # You can set a custom excerpt, which can contain markdown Some *amazing* blurb that makes you want to read this post!